Liquid Mutual Funds

 When to Invest in Liquid Funds?

 Ideally, liquid funds are best suited for individuals who have had a sudden influx of cash.
-It should, however, be noted that the liquid funds are not to be used as a substitute for a saving bank account.
+It should, however, be noted that the liquid funds are not to be used as a substitute for a savings bank account.
 The money in liquid funds cannot be withdrawn instantly as you do in an ATM with a savings account.
 Liquid Funds should generally be used in order to achieve the short term targets.
-It is not advisable or considered the safe practice to keep all your emergency funds in the liquid funds because in case of emergency these funds can’t be withdrawn immediately.
+It is not advisable or considered safe practice to keep all your emergency funds in the liquid funds because in case of emergency these funds can’t be withdrawn immediately.
 It takes one day to release these funds.

-The low-interest rates on these funds ( 4-7%) and in the short term, putting your funds in a liquid fund scheme can prove to be very beneficial in order to gain higher interest and returns.
+In the short term, putting your funds in a liquid fund scheme can prove to be very beneficial in order to gain higher interest and returns.
 If you have a sudden windfall of monetary resources you can consider putting them in a liquid fund.

 Benefits of Liquid Fund

 Liquid Funds are essentially one of those mutual fund schemes which have the lowest amount of risk involved with them.
 This low risk and volatility come owing to the low maturity period in addition to the fact that the investment portfolio of this fund essentially consists of high-credit instruments.

 Liquid Funds as the name suggests are particularly high on liquidity allowing investors to redeem investments as and when required.
 The credits of the redeemed units of the a liquid fund is transferred to the account in a span of 1-2 days